 - Find a photo you like the colours of, and use the eyedropper tool in photoshop, to select the colours in the photo.

 - Get inspiration on Pinterest.
-There are hundreds of different colour palettes to browse through on Pinterest.
-You can check out some of my favourite ones on my Pinterest board.
+There are hundreds of different colour palettes to browse through on Pinterest, so you'll definitely get some great ideas!

 - Adobe has great tool for finding great colour combinations.
 You can move the colour selectors around the colour wheel to find other colours that work well together.
 You can change it to choose analogous, monochromatic, triad, complementary, shades and compound colour pairings.